vineeth14/BlockBlastSolver/docs/index.md

 - So hard coding the HSV color values wouldn't work consistently.

 ### Final Approach: Color Detection

-After trying the above approaches, I decided to develop a color detection system to extract the shapes from the cropped images that would work consistently.
+After trying several methods that didn't work consistently, I developed a color detection system that proved more reliable.

 This proved to be quite challenging because it was tricky to get consistent results.
 It was easy to find the shape, but accurately obtaining the correct number of blocks of the shape was extremely inconsistent due to factors like image quality and resolution.
 I applied a number of techniques to improve the accuracy of the detection.

 My color detection system consisted of 3 main steps: